 |Drake Curriculum Areas of Inquiry (AOI)||15 credit hours||See course listings at http://www.drake.edu/dc/areasofinquiry/|

 With prior approval from the College of Pharmacy and Health Sciences, students may complete some of these courses via Advanced Placement (AP) credit or dual credit courses taken in high school.
 Students must earn a 4 or higher on the AP exam or earn a C or higher in a dual credit course in order to receive credit for and fulfill these courses.
 Please see Drake University's AP, IB and CLEP Credit policy or the Transfer Credit Information page for more information.
-You may also contact the College of Pharmacy and Health Sciences for more information.
+You may also contact the College of Pharmacy and Health Sciences at (515) 271-3018 for more information.

 All undergraduate students at Drake University are required to complete The Drake Curriculum.
-The Drake Curriculum is designed to help students meet the academic, personal and professional goals as they acquire fundamental knowledge and abilities in ten Areas of Inquiry (AOIs): Artistic Experience, Critical Thinking, Engaged Citizen, Historical Foundations, Information Literacy, Global and Cultural Understanding, Scientific Literacy, Quantitative Literacy, Values and Ethics and Written Communication.
-Students work with their academic advisors to plan their program of study by integrating courses in the Areas of Inquiry that will prepare them for civic and professional leadership.
+The Drake Curriculum is designed to help students meet their academic, personal and professional goals as they acquire fundamental knowledge and abilities in ten Areas of Inquiry (AOIs): Artistic Experience, Critical Thinking, Engaged Citizen, Historical Foundations, Information Literacy, Global and Cultural Understanding, Scientific Literacy, Quantitative Literacy, Values and Ethics and Written Communication.
+Students work with their academic advisers to plan their program of study by integrating courses in the Areas of Inquiry that will prepare them for civic and professional leadership.